Police: Most arrested during Kenosha protests not from city

 Blake is being treated in a hospital.
 His father, Jacob Blake Sr., said he’s paralyzed from the waist down.

-While protests last week were against police brutality, police supporters gathered Sunday in downtown Kenosha.
+While about 1,000 people attended a rally to protest police violence on Saturday, a demonstration to support police Sunday drew about 100 people to Civic Center Park in downtown Kenosha.

 Some attending the rally wore “back the blue” shirts.
 Others carried American flags.
 They applauded when law enforcement vehicles rolled by.

 Some people at Sunday’s rally signed petitions urging the recall of Gov. Tony Evers and Lt.
 Gov. Mandela Barnes, both Democrats, and added messages of support on handwritten posters thanking police.